Lake Tahoe Backcountry Huts

 Winter upkeep is the responsibility of the users; please leave the huts cleaner and in better condition than when you arrived.

 Nightly rates for huts are $20 per person.
 To prevent overcrowding, the huts are operated on a reservation basis.
 Guests must bring their own food, sleeping bags and pads, utensils, flashlights, personal equipment, etc. The huts may not be used for commercial purposes without permission of the Sierra Club.
 Call (530) 426-3632 or email email@example.com for reservations.

 Hut reservations for winter months (December-April) are processed through lottery system with priority given to volunteer work party participants.
-Each year on November 1st, a lottery is held to assign reservation dates for hut trips occurring that winter.
+Each year on the first Saturday in November a lottery is held to assign reservation dates for hut trips occurring that winter.
 Lottery applications are accepted between June and October via U.S. mail to the CTL PO Box address, and must have payment in the form of a check, and 3 date choices included.
 Lottery results are emailed to applicants by mid-November.
-Spaces not allocated during the lottery will be made available on a first-come-first-served basis.
+Spaces not allocated during the lottery will be made available on a first-come-first-served basis via phone reservations starting the day after the lottery.

 Benson Hut and Bradley Hut are often linked together for a three-day, two-night trip between Donner Pass and Highway 89 near Squaw Valley.
 Bradley Hut and Ludlow Hut can be linked together but a snow camp midway should be expected.
 Linking Ludlow Hut with Echo Summit would take another two snow camps (e.g., Camper Flat and Lake Aloha).
 Note: These estimates are for an experienced, well-equipped group breaking trail in good weather.